Star Bulk Carriers (NASDAQ:SBLK) Shares Gap Up to $16.50

-Shares of Star Bulk Carriers Corp.
-(NASDAQ:SBLK) gapped up prior to trading on Wednesday .
+Star Bulk Carriers Corp.
+(NASDAQ:SBLK)’s stock price gapped up before the market opened on Wednesday .
 The stock had previously closed at $16.50, but opened at $16.99.
-Star Bulk Carriers shares last traded at $17.42, with a volume of 2,882 shares.
+Star Bulk Carriers shares last traded at $17.42, with a volume of 2,882 shares traded.

-Several analysts have commented on the stock.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Star Bulk Carriers from $15.00 to $18.00 and gave the stock a “buy” rating in a research report on Thursday, March 11th.
-Jefferies Financial Group boosted their target price on shares of Star Bulk Carriers from $10.00 to $13.00 and gave the stock a “buy” rating in a research report on Friday, January 29th.
-Zacks Investment Research raised shares of Star Bulk Carriers from a “hold” rating to a “strong-buy” rating and set a $19.00 target price for the company in a research report on Thursday.
-Finally, TheStreet upgraded shares of Star Bulk Carriers from a “d+” rating to a “c-” rating in a research note on Tuesday, February 9th.
-One research analyst has rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average price target of $14.65.
+SBLK has been the topic of a number of research analyst reports.
+Jefferies Financial Group increased their price objective on shares of Star Bulk Carriers from $10.00 to $13.00 and gave the stock a “buy” rating in a report on Friday, January 29th.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of Star Bulk Carriers from $15.00 to $18.00 and gave the stock a “buy” rating in a report on Thursday, March 11th.
+Zacks Investment Research raised shares of Star Bulk Carriers from a “hold” rating to a “strong-buy” rating and set a $19.00 price objective on the stock in a report on Thursday.
+Finally, TheStreet raised shares of Star Bulk Carriers from a “d+” rating to a “c-” rating in a report on Tuesday, February 9th.
+One equities research analyst has rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company.
+The stock has a consensus rating of “Buy” and an average target price of $14.65.

-A number of large investors have recently modified their holdings of the business.
-Jefferies Group LLC grew its holdings in Star Bulk Carriers by 32.6% during the 4th quarter.
-Jefferies Group LLC now owns 7,134,962 shares of the shipping company’s stock worth $63,002,000 after acquiring an additional 1,753,589 shares during the last quarter.
-Morgan Stanley grew its holdings in Star Bulk Carriers by 939.9% during the 4th quarter.
-Morgan Stanley now owns 717,976 shares of the shipping company’s stock worth $6,340,000 after acquiring an additional 648,930 shares during the last quarter.
-Skandinaviska Enskilda Banken AB publ acquired a new position in Star Bulk Carriers during the 4th quarter valued at about $5,024,000.
-CHURCHILL MANAGEMENT Corp acquired a new position in Star Bulk Carriers during the 1st quarter valued at about $2,346,000.
-Finally, Tudor Investment Corp Et Al acquired a new position in Star Bulk Carriers during the 4th quarter valued at about $405,000.
-55.21% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in SBLK.
+Jefferies Group LLC raised its position in shares of Star Bulk Carriers by 32.6% in the 4th quarter.
+Jefferies Group LLC now owns 7,134,962 shares of the shipping company’s stock valued at $63,002,000 after acquiring an additional 1,753,589 shares during the period.
+Morgan Stanley raised its position in shares of Star Bulk Carriers by 939.9% in the 4th quarter.
+Morgan Stanley now owns 717,976 shares of the shipping company’s stock valued at $6,340,000 after acquiring an additional 648,930 shares during the period.
+Skandinaviska Enskilda Banken AB publ acquired a new stake in shares of Star Bulk Carriers in the 4th quarter valued at approximately $5,024,000.
+CHURCHILL MANAGEMENT Corp acquired a new stake in shares of Star Bulk Carriers in the 1st quarter valued at approximately $2,346,000.
+Finally, Tudor Investment Corp Et Al acquired a new stake in shares of Star Bulk Carriers in the 4th quarter valued at approximately $405,000.
+Institutional investors and hedge funds own 55.21% of the company’s stock.

 About Star Bulk Carriers (NASDAQ:SBLK)